FabLabGharbiya/fabzero/readme.md

     - git commit -m "modified i have made"
     - git push
 7. If you want to delete files and recover it again, in case some thing happend and you want to back to earlier point
+8. Deleting data is useful to recover when it lose

 ### Visual studio code

 ![screenshot1](picture.png)